kvs8/vedro-replay/README.md

    return filter_response(JsonResponse(response), exclude_headers, exclude_body)
 ```

-To ignore headers, simply specify their names separated by commas, for example:
+#### To ignore headers, simply specify their names separated by commas, for example:
 ```python
 exclude_headers = ['header-name', 'x-header-name']
 ```

-To exclude json fields from the response, use the following format:
+#### To exclude json fields from the response, use the format below

+Original response body:
 ```json
 {
   "meta": {